Skip to main content

 Frequently Asked Questions

-A full-time course load is 9 credits or 3 courses per semester and the program requires 36 credits.
+A full-time course load is 9 credit hours or 3 courses per semester, and the program requires 36 credits.
 Therefore, it should take 4 semesters if you attend full-time, summer excluded.
 Credits can be earned for internship and study abroad experiences during the summer that may shorten the time to completion.

-The program is designed to accommodate part-time students.
-Courses are always offered in the late afternoons and evenings.
+The program is also designed to accommodate part-time students.
+Courses are offered in the late afternoons and evenings.
 If you are working full time, it is not recommended that you take more than 2 courses per semester.
-It will then take longer to complete the degree.

-The Department of Foreign Languages and Literature here on campus administers graduate foreign language certification.
+No, the language competency requirement is required to be completed by the time you graduate from the MIS program.
 It is recommended that you have some foreign language training before entering the program and obtain the appropriate certification either through testing or a course while here on campus.
 It is difficult to start a language from scratch while also pursuing graduate work in another discipline.
-Credits obtained for language training cannot be applied toward the required 36 credit hours for the degree.
-To learn more about fulfilling this requirement, the Foreign Languages Department offers these guidelines.

-NC State students can take courses at other institutions in the area, including Duke and UNC Chapel Hill, through inter-institutional registration.
-You first need to find a course that you are interested in and be sure it is either an advanced undergraduate (400 or better) or graduate class.
+NC State students can take courses at other institutions in the area, including Duke and UNC Chapel Hill, through interinstitutional registration.
+You first need to find a course that you are interested in and be sure it is either an advanced undergraduate (400 or better) or graduate-level class.
 You would then contact the professor of that class to request permission to register.
-Once that permission is given, you would fill out an inter-institutional registration form, attach the professor’s permission and turn it in to the MIS Director for final approval.
+Once that permission is given, you would fill out an interinstitutional registration form, attach the professor’s permission and turn it in to the MIS Director for final approval.